 Highlights: Fly in a Helicopter * Land on a Glacier * Mush an Iditarod Champion Dog Team * Cuddle Adorable Husky Puppies

 There is only snow on the ground in Alaska from November to April, so we have to get adventurous to mush on sleds during the summer.
 This tour begins at the Girdwood Airport, where Alpine Air's experienced staff will help you get dressed up for winter and you'll meet your pilot.
-They fly Robinson 44 helicopters, and everyone has a window seat for the flight.
 It feels as if you're entering another world as you take off during summer at sea level, fly over the Chugach National Forest, climb 3,200 feet through the Pass, top out on Punchbowl Glacier, and land in winter in the mountains.

 The Dog Camp is actually on the icefield above the glacier.
 It's a white snowy world with towering mountain peaks.
 32 of Iditarod Champion Mitch Seavey's elite sled dogs and a hearty staff of 4 'mushers' or dog trainers live in this remote environment with no cell phones or running water for months on end, and they're happy for company!

 You'll meet the dogs, who despite being world class athletes still like their ears scratched, learn what it takes to complete and win the 1000 mile Iditarod Trail Sled Dog Race, play with the puppies, and watch the dogs' excitement and enthusiasm as they're hitched to the sleds.
 Your guide will tailor your experience to your ability level: you can ride, drive with help, or drive on your own as we mush around the glacier, with plenty of stops for photos.